xiaogouxo/PyIDM/readme.md

-Hanash is a general purpose multi-connections download manager based on python, it downloads general files, also support downloading videos, and playlists from youtube. <br>
+Hanash is a python open source alternative to IDM (Internet Download Manager) with multi-connections, high speed engine, it downloads general files, also videos, and playlists from youtube. <br>
-Developed in Python, based on "pyCuRL/curl", "youtube_dl", and designed by "PySimpleGUI"
+Developed in Python, based on "pyCuRL/curl", "youtube_dl", and "PySimpleGUI"

 **snapshots**